JoaquinCicetti/cross-origin-cognito-otp/README.md

 # Cross-Region Cognito OTP Delivery Project

-Este proyecto implementa una función Lambda de AWS que se dispara en lugar del método por defecto para los envíos de OTP (One Time Password) de Amazon Cognito.
-El objetivo principal es permitir el uso de un sender personalizado para los correos electrónicos de OTP, resolviendo así el problema de entrega de correos a ciertos dominios empresariales en Indonesia.
+This project implements an AWS Lambda function that is triggered instead of the default method for OTP (One Time Password) deliveries from Amazon Cognito.
+The main goal is to enable the use of a custom sender for OTP emails, thus solving the problem of email delivery to certain business domains in Indonesia.

-## Problema
+## Problem

-El pool de usuarios de Cognito está ubicado en la región `ap-southeast-1`.
-Al mover los entornos a `ap-southeast-3`, se detectó que algunos correos empresariales en Indonesia no estaban recibiendo los OTPs.
-Esto se debía a restricciones en la zona de envío del Simple Email Service (SES) de AWS.
+The Cognito user pool is located in the `ap-southeast-1` region.
+When moving environments to `ap-southeast-3`, it was detected that some business emails in Indonesia were not receiving the OTPs.
+This was due to restrictions in the sending zone of AWS's Simple Email Service (SES).

-## Solución
+## Solution

-La función Lambda desarrollada intercepta los eventos de Cognito y reenvía los correos electrónicos de OTP utilizando SES, permitiendo seleccionar la región de envío y personalizar completamente el cuerpo del mensaje.
-Esto asegura la entrega efectiva de los OTPs a todos los usuarios, independientemente de las restricciones regionales de sus correos electrónicos empresariales.
+The developed Lambda function intercepts Cognito events and forwards OTP emails using SES, allowing the selection of the sending region and fully customizing the message body.
+This ensures the effective delivery of OTPs to all users, regardless of the regional restrictions of their business emails.

-### Características Clave
+### Key Features

-- **Selección de la Región de SES**: Permite elegir la región desde la cual se enviarán los correos electrónicos, superando las limitaciones de entrega en ciertas áreas.
+- **SES Region Selection**: Allows choosing the region from which the emails will be sent, overcoming delivery limitations in certain areas.
-- **Personalización del Mensaje**: Ofrece la capacidad de personalizar completamente el cuerpo del correo electrónico de OTP, mejorando la experiencia del usuario final.
+- **Message Customization**: Offers the ability to fully customize the OTP email body, enhancing the end-user experience.
-- **Integración con KMS**: Se creó una clave en AWS Key Management Service (KMS) para encriptar los datos desde Cognito, y se configuraron los permisos necesarios para que Cognito pueda utilizar esta clave.
+- **Integration with KMS**: A key was created in AWS Key Management Service (KMS) to encrypt data from Cognito, and the necessary permissions were configured for Cognito to use this key.

-### Documentación de Referencia
+### Reference Documentation

-Para más detalles sobre cómo desencriptar el código OTP y manejar los eventos de Cognito, consulte la documentación oficial de AWS: [Custom Email Sender Lambda Trigger](https://docs.aws.amazon.com/cognito/latest/developerguide/user-pool-lambda-custom-email-sender.html).
+For more details on how to decrypt the OTP code and handle Cognito events, consult the official AWS documentation: [Custom Email Sender Lambda Trigger](https://docs.aws.amazon.com/cognito/latest/developerguide/user-pool-lambda-custom-email-sender.html).